ubsuny/MC-CP2P2024/physics_documentation.md

 - The simulation is performed again using the same Hamiltonian and collapse operators, but with the option `rhs_reuse=True` to reuse the pre-computed time evolution operator.
 - The expectation values of the cavity photon number (`a.dag() * a`) and the atom excitation probability (`sm.dag() * sm`) are plotted as functions of time for both simulations (`data1, data2`).

+### About fock:
+In QuTiP, the fock function is used to generate a Fock state, which is a sort of quantum state that represents the occupation of discrete energy levels in a quantum system, such as those of a harmonic oscillator or a cavity mode.
+The fock function takes two arguments: the total number of Fock state levels `N` and the occupation number `n` of the desired Fock state.
+It returns the quantum state representing the n-photon Fock state in an N-dimensional Fock space. `N` represents the total number of levels in the Fock space.
+This value specifies the maximum number of photons or excitations that the system may have whereas `n` is the number of occupations in the intended Fock state.
+This quantity represents the number of photons or excitations in the state.
+In the above code, creating the 5-photon Fock state inside a 10-dimensional Fock space by calling fock(10, 5) represents a quantum state in which the system has 5 photons.
+The returned quantum object can then be used to describe the quantum state of a system with a cavity mode, where the cavity can contain up to 10 photons.
+Variation in the cavity- atom interaction can be obv=served when the fock function is varied.

 ### Photon and Atom:
 The photon and atom are represented as quantum objects using the QuTiP library.